Sakurann/connect/openid-connect-4-verifiable-presentations/openid-connect-4-verifiable-presentations-1_0.md

 W3C Verifiable Credential Objects

 Both verifiable credentials and verifiable presentations

+Proof

+One or more cryptographic proofs that can be used to detect tampering and verify the authorship of a credential or presentation.
+The specific method used for an embedded proof MUST be included using the type property. (see https://www.w3.org/TR/vc-data-model/#proofs-signatures)

 # Overview

 This specification defines mechanisms to allow RPs to request and OPs to provide Verifiable Presentations via OpenID Connect.